How Long Should My Truck Mounted Air Compressor Last?

 Nearly one-fifth of all respondents expect their truck-mounted air compressor to only last 1-5 years, suggesting a massive turnover of compressed air on these trucks.
 Without further context from these respondents, it’s impossible to know why their expectations are so low.
 Still, it seems probable that these survey respondents purchase older trucks that turnover regularly or are only familiar with low-quality, temporary air solutions.

 Another significant number of respondents expect their truck mounted air compressor to last more than 25 years.
-While this is certainly possible with the right air compressor system and preventative maintenance schedule, it is well above the average expectations.
+While this is potentially possible with the right air compressor system and preventative maintenance schedule, it is well above the average expectations.

 Of course, the work truck industry has always had individuals who are proud of their ability to maintain vehicles and equipment for several decades, and it’s not that surprising that a similar cohort would expect the same lifespan from their truck mounted air compressor.